Appearance

 - Declaring a new higher-kinded class or instance does not create new builtin runtime support for arbitrary carriers

-In practice, user-authored higher-kinded classes and instances are trustworthy today for the current same-module checking and lowering slice, but they are not yet a general cross-module executable evidence system.
+In practice, unary user-authored higher-kinded classes and instances are trustworthy today for imported execution through the current executable-evidence lowering path, but indexed / multi-parameter evidence remains a design frontier rather than a finished executable slice.

 Related pages